-The residence halls will close during the winter break and students will be required to vacate the residence halls by December 17, 2021.
+The residence halls will close during the winter break and students will be required to vacate the residence halls by 12 p.m. on Saturday, December 17.
 The University, along with the Residential Life and Student Living offices, will be closed during the winter break, as well.
-Students do not need to remove their belongings from their units or bedrooms when they vacate the residence halls for the winter break as they will be returning to the exact same unit and bedroom for the Spring 2022 semester.
+Students do not need to remove their belongings from their units or bedrooms when they vacate the residence halls for the winter break as they will be returning to the exact same unit and bedroom for the spring 2023 semester.
 Please ensure that you make the necessary arrangements to find alternative housing over the winter break.

 For more information regarding University breaks, closures, and holidays please view our academic calendar.

 Items are available for checkout from the Residential Life front desk, which located in the Phase 2 residence hall.
-A variety of items for checkout include moving carts and recreation equipment.
+A variety of items for checkout include moving carts.
 Please be aware Residential Life does not supply or allow students to checkout cleaning supplies or equipment such as vacuums and mops.
 Cleaning supplies and equipment is the responsibility of the student living on campus.
 Residential Life does not provide cooking equipment (i.e., grilling supplies, hot/induction plates, etc.) to residents for check out.
-Open-heating element electrical equipment and appliances are prohibited in the residence halls.
+Please be advised that open-heating element electrical equipment and appliances are prohibited in the residence halls.

 In the case you have lost something or believe you have lost something, you may stop by the Residential Life front desk, located in the Phase 2 residence hall, to check the Lost & Found.
 Items left in the Lost & Found will be kept for no more than 30 calendar days.
 At the end of 30 calendar days items will be disposed of or donated.